kondrak/rust64/README.md

 - serial bus/disk drives (d64, t64)
 - implement remaining undocumented ops
 - switch from SDL2 to cpal for audio once it supports OSX
+- improve SID emulation

 Known Issues
 ------------------
 - Due to lack of any serial bus handling, some programs may not perform correctly or get stuck in infinite loops.
-- SID emulation still needs a lot of work
 - elaborate programs that require incredibly precise timing are not running correctly yet

 This is an on-off WIP project, so update frequency may vary.

 Resources
 ------------------
-The following has been used to create this emulator:
+The following documents and websites have been used to create this emulator:

 - http://www.zimmers.net/cbmpics/cbm/c64/vic-ii.txt
 - http://frodo.cebix.net/ (inspired the VIC-II and SID implementaiton)